-You will meet the income requirement and have access to the four tests (see page xx) if the total of the following amounts is less than \$250,000:
+You will meet the income requirement and have access to the four tests (see page 44) if the total of the following amounts is less than \$250,000:

-- Taxable income - Your taxable income is the amount shown on page 4 of your tax return.
+- Taxable income, which is the amount shown on page 4 of your tax return.
 Any business losses you are claiming at item P9 will be ignored when working out this amount.
-If you had a loss, we will use zero for this calculation. - Total reportable fringe benefits These are shown on your payment summary and are totalled at W item IT1 on your tax return. - Reportable superannuation contributions Your reportable superannuation contributions are your reportable employer superannuation contributions (shown on your payment summary and are totalled at T item IT2 on your tax return) plus any deductible personal superannuation contributions shown at item D13 on your tax return (Supplementary Section).

-Net investment losses

-This is the total of your financial investment losses (shown at X item IT5 on your tax return) and rental properties losses (shown at Y item IT6 on your tax return).
+If you had a loss, we will use zero for this calculation. - Total reportable fringe benefits, which are shown on your payment summary and are totalled at W item IT1 on your tax return. - Reportable superannuation contributions, which are your reportable employer superannuation contributions (shown on your payment summary and are totalled at T item IT2 on your tax return) plus any deductible personal superannuation contributions shown at item D12 on your tax return (Supplementary Section). - Net investment losses, which are the total of your financial investment losses (shown at X item IT5 on your tax return) and rental property losses (shown at Y item IT6 on your tax return).